evmos/mainnet/incidents/postmortem-1.md

 * [x] Create documentation for validators to deploy and run a Key Management Service (KMS) for Tendermint (`tmkms`) or multi-party-computation signing service for nodes (`horcrux`).
 * [ ] Clear instructions to **NEVER** `unsafe-reset-all` without saving a local copy of `priv_validator_state.json`, stating the importance of this file.
 A new command has been added to tendermint that does a [safe-reset](https://github.com/tendermint/tendermint/pull/8081).
+  * [ ] Make Validator Keys Migration Guide to a new machine, as this is not well documented either.
 * [ ] Manual Upgrade and Emergency Upgrade documents for Validators in case the automated upgrade fails to prevent FUD.
 * [ ] Ensure that seed/peer operators know to upgrade their full nodes during this process
   * [ ] Figure out how to have a peer list that is tested for working peers by CI or a Discord bot.